- Overseas travel can be very overwhelming and exhausting - be patient, flexible, and look on it as an adventure and it will be much better.

 - Read the signs in the airports, but also don't be afraid to ask for help.

-- Remember the MSU supervisors or staff will meet you at the airport in Lansing.
+- Remember the MSU directors or staff will meet you at the airport in Lansing.
 If you are late, we can adjust, but if you arrive early, we won't know.
 Make sure you have the contact numbers that we will send you before you leave so you can call us with schedule changes.
 In addition, please carry the hotel information with you.

 - Documents: You will need your passport with your visa, DS2019, and I94.